 When working on an RFP through email, there is no way of telling who sent the initial document and who owns the most current document.
 The document might be revised multiple times by various team members, so efforts are being duplicated.

 Scouring through multiple email threads to find relevant information that would add value to the RFP also makes collaboration more challenging.
-A strong answer library of responses gathers expertise from your team in one place to eliminate repetitive tasks.
+A strong Content Library of responses gathers expertise from your team in one place to eliminate repetitive tasks.

 A high-quality RFP response is what we need to increase our chances of winning.
 Easy and consistent collaboration can truly set successful teams apart from the competition.
-Optimizing your answer library and fine-tuning your review process for RFPs can make a big difference—yet another reason why RFP software wins email.
+Optimizing your Content Library and fine-tuning your review process for RFPs can make a big difference—yet another reason why RFP software wins email.

 Email as a tool for simple communication serves its purpose with everyday business.
 For RFP collaboration, having a dedicated internal tool will ultimately help your team be more effective and efficient with RFP response.